Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 Real-World Attack Examples

-An AI email assistant is designed to draft professional emails.
-System prompt:
+An AI email assistant has this system prompt:

 Draft professional emails based on user requests.